Diana

 30 reviews2 followers

-I found this cookbook hiding among my kindle books.
+I cannot wait to cook from this book I found this cookbook hiding among my kindle books.
 As it’s January 2nd and healthy eating is on everyone’s mind, and I have a 10 hour car ride ahead of me, I dove into the book.

 When I read most cookbooks, I might consider making 15% of the recipes because the other 85% are very time consuming, too fussy or just not my taste.This book is the opposite- I figure I will cook 85% of the recipes because they are relatively easy recipes, one more mouthwatering than the next.
 And best yet- they are beautiful whole food recipes.
 Can’t wait to get home and start cooking!